 The direct financing leases entered into prior to the adoption of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 842, Leases ("ASC 842"), which consist principally of building and land purchase and leasing arrangements, will continue to be accounted for as capital leases under FASB ASC Topic 840, Leases ("ASC 840").
 Direct financing leases are carried at minimum lease payments to be received less unearned income.
-Building leases generally have a 75% - 80% loan-to-value ("LTV") at inception and a 9 to 21 year repayment schedule.
-Land leases generally have a 60% - 70% LTV at inception, a five-year repayment schedule and have several principal and interest cash flow structures.
+Building leases generally have a 49% - 72% loan-to-value ("LTV") at inception and a 4 to 30 year repayment schedule.
+Land leases generally have a 56% - 74% LTV at inception and a 1 to 5 year repayment schedule and have several principal and interest cash flow structures.